cyan1-circle/property-share-token/README.md

 ## property-share-token

-** PropertyShareToken is a smart contract, which build for new hire onboarding project. **
+**PropertyShareToken is a smart contract, which build for new hire onboarding project**

 PropertyShareToken (PSH) is a revenue-sharing token designed for use in property or asset-backed smart contracts.
 The PSH is represents the ownership or participant right in a shared property, where property will generate the profit/rent in USDC.
 The holders is  entitled to receive periodic distributions in USDC based on their token holdings.

 The token integrates holder tracking, USDC fund distribution, and community-based approval mechanisms.

 ## Usage